Aaron Roderick

-Aaron Roderick (December 20, 1972) is an American football coach and former wide receiver who is currently the offensive coordinator and quarterbacks coach at Brigham Young University (BYU).
+Aaron Roderick (December 20, 1972) is an American college football coach and former wide receiver who is currently the offensive coordinator and quarterbacks coach at Brigham Young University (BYU).
 He was previously BYU's passing game coordinator and quarterbacks coach from 2018 to 2020 and an offensive consultant in 2017.
 Roderick was previously in other assistant coaching roles, including at the University of Utah from 2005 to 2016 and Southern Utah University (SUU) from 2003 to 2004.

 Coaching career

 BYU

 In 1999, Roderick began his coaching career at BYU, his alma mater, as a graduate assistant for the offense under head coach LaVell Edwards.
 When Edwards retired as BYU's head coach in 2001, Roderick was retained as a graduate assistant under new head coach Gary Crowton.

 Snow College

 In 2002, Roderick was hired as the running backs coach at Snow College.

 Southern Utah

 In 2003, Roderick was named the offensive coordinator, quarterbacks coach and recruiting coordinator at SUU.